babyboomer53/Lesson-6/README.md

 legitimate command.
 It was only the argument list that differentiated the command I wanted from the command I had typed.
 So, it wasn't immediately apparent to me why the editor was flagging statement.
 This time, it only took a few moments for me to figure it out.

+As a measure against disaster, I push to GitHub frequently.